mikesouthron/JavaRogueLike/README.md

 ### Notes
-* Hold Tab to highlight items/monsters in FoV, with bg color that maps to key on right hand menu
+~~* Hold Tab to highlight items/monsters in FoV, with bg color that maps to key on right hand menu~~
 * AI
   * Scout AI
   * Pack (Leader + Follower)
-  * Defender
+  * Defender (assigned a room to defend)
   * Strong Roamer
+* Demon generator rooms
 * Stats STR, AGI, CON, INT
 * Start at 1-1-1-1
-* Each level up gains you 2 AP
+* Each dungeon level increase gains you 2 AP (can this be modified based on things happening on level?)
 * Different levels of stats allow picking up of certain Abilities
-  * e.g 3 STR - Power - Add 2 sides to damage die.
+  * e.g 3 STR - Power - Slide damage window up
   * e.g 3 AGI + 2 INT - Perception - 'See' montsers beyond FoV
 * Default max of 4 abilities
 * Stamina - Attacks take stamina (heavier weapon = more stamina) - Moving costs stamina - base restore rate - reduced when in combat?